 There is no blame greater than greed.

-Therefore, knowing enough to know what is enough
+Therefore, knowing what is enough is enough.

-Is always enough!
+That is always enough!

-Without going outside he knows the world.
+Without going outdoors he knows the world.

 Without looking out the window he sees the spiritual path.